tiptoppress/category-posts-widget/README.md

 * Add option for post offset (use two or more widgets after another)
 * Fluid images for Responsive Layouts
 * Set a thumbnail as default thumbnail
-* Add option to enable excerpt filters from Theme's and plugin's
+* Add option to enable excerpt filters from Themes and plugins
+* Add option to disable social buttons, banner, ... in the excerpt
 * Remove allow_html option (Instead we recommend to use the [manual excerpt](https://codex.wordpress.org/Excerpt#How_to_add_excerpts_to_posts) or we support this option furthermore as filter hook in the premium version)

 #### 4.6.2 - August 28th 2016